The force of the many: The future of Blockchain, 3D printing and other decentralized technologies

 These printers won’t necessarily be in people’s homes, but will be accessible in the local neighborhood.
 For example, in late 2013 the French La Poste launched an experimental trial of a new 3D printing service at a number of post offices in Boulogne-Billancourt and Paris.
 Items expected to be 3D printed as part of this trial include jewelry, card holders, and smartphone cases, along with any other item whose design is contained on files brought by users to the post office.

-As a comparison for the present status of 3D printing, we’re around the status of the IT industry in the 1970s.
+As a comparison for the present status of 3D printing, we’re about the status of the IT industry in the 1970s.
 The field has its share of enthusiasts and pioneers, along with serious researchers doing serious research.
 However the field still lacks successful business models, powerful corporations focused on the subject, and a full stable infrastructure.
 These changes lie ahead, building on what the Internet already provides.

 The real opportunity here is not only to increase production but to personalize production.
 Smarter production methods will make better use of resources — improving efficiency and reducing waste — but will also enable the development of new types of product.